* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 The best time tracking software for construction may not be the same for your firm as it is for the next one.
 But we can all agree it should help you improve utilization without requiring the crew to sit through “onboarding” for a few hours.

-OnTheClock’s mobile interface is simple thanks to its one-button, punch-focused interface.
-It saves payroll from calls about checking their schedules so that they can focus on their jobs.
-Plus, it builds owners' confidence thanks to built-in geofencing, identity verification, and PTO tracking tools.
+OnTheClock’s mobile interface is simple, thanks to its one-button, punch-focused interface.
+Plus, it builds owners' confidence through built-in geofencing and identity verification.

 Start your free trial today to find out how OnTheClock can help you focus on growing your construction business.